Chris-Duckworth/spin_bias/readme.md

 Integral field unit observations are from the [MaNGA](https://www.sdss.org/surveys/manga/) galaxy survey, which is processed by the internal Data Analysis Pipeline [DAP](https://www.sdss.org/dr15/manga/manga-analysis-pipeline/).
 This is used to compute $\lambda_R$, a flux weighted measure of coherent rotation of a galaxy [see here](https://ui.adsabs.harvard.edu/abs/2007MNRAS.379..401E/abstract).

 Additional information is taken from the [NASA-Sloan Atlas](https://www.sdss.org/dr13/manga/manga-target-selection/nsa/) targetting catalogue which provides stellar mass, and, galaxy inclination.

-For all galaxies in MaNGA, morphological classifications from citizen science project [galaxyZoo](https://www.sdss.org/dr15/data_access/value-added-catalogs/?vac_id=manga-morphologies-from-galaxy-zoo) are found
+For all galaxies in MaNGA, morphological classifications from citizen science project [galaxyZoo](https://www.sdss.org/dr15/data_access/value-added-catalogs/?vac_id=manga-morphologies-from-galaxy-zoo) are found.

 These catalogues are cross-matched with [group catalogues](https://gax.sjtu.edu.cn/data/Group.html) found from galaxies in the SDSS-DR7 spectroscopic sample, which provides halo mass, and, central/satellite definition.

-[Cosmic web catalogues](https://arxiv.org/abs/1710.02676) are also cross-matched to this data
+[Cosmic web catalogues](https://arxiv.org/abs/1710.02676) are also cross-matched to this data to provide distances to morphological features of the cosmic web such as distances to filaments and nodes.

-Data is taken from the Data Analysis Pipeline (DAP) which provides stellar and (ionized) gas velocity fields.
-Velocity fields are found by fitting the stellar continuum and Hα spectral lines respectively.

-Data is taken from the [MaNGA](https://www.sdss.org/surveys/manga/) galaxy survey and combined with [group catalogues](https://gax.sjtu.edu.cn/data/Group.html), and, [cosmic web catalogues](https://arxiv.org/abs/1710.02676).

 ### Catalog class object
+Data catalogues (and various versions of MaNGA data releases) are brought together the catalog class object found [here](./lib/catalog.py)

-### Random Forest
+## Random Forest

-### Thesis plots
+## Thesis plots